mohidqadeer123/week-4/README.md

 # Week 4

-This week is meant to give you a very basic introduction to ...
-In particular, we will focus on the following:
+This week's lab is meant to introduce you to some useful methods and processes for cleaning data.
+In particular, we will cover the following:

+- merging datasets
+- the data frame index
+- accessor functions
-- XXX
+- applying functions
+- map, reduce, and filter
-- XXX
+- melt and pivot

+This week we will also introduce Python modules and files.

 ## Setup